PlaidWeb/publ-site/content/manual/Getting started.md

 if you're using `virtualenv`.

-Now you have a site running at `http://localhost:5000` that does absolutely nothing!
+Now you should have a site running at [`http://localhost:5000`](http://localhost:5000) that does absolutely nothing!
 Congratulations!

 #### Basic templates